 The testing intra-peritoneal dose of both CM and MPTwere selected as per their LD50 value and acute toxicity on mice maintained in laboratory conditions.
 The calculated LD50 of CM and MPT was117mg/kg and 19 mg/kgbodyweight, respectively through I.P.
 Three groups of male mice were randomly taken, each group contained five animals.

-First groupcontained Control mice which received only normal saline (0.2ml/kg, B.W.
+First group - Control mice received only normal saline (0.2ml/kg, B.W.
 I.P.).

-Second groupcontained CM treated mice which received the dose of CM (25 mg/kg of I.P. for fourweeks, total accumulation was 100 mg/kg B.W).
+Second group -CM treated mice received the dose of CM (25 mg/kg of I.P. for fourweeks, total accumulation was 100 mg/kg B.W).

-Third group contained MPT injected mice, which received the dose of MPT- 5mg/kg B.W. of I.P. for 4 weeks (Total accumulation was 100 mg/kg B.W).
+Third group MPT injected micereceived the dose of MPT- 5mg/kg B.W. of I.P. for 4 weeks (Total accumulation was 100 mg/kg B.W).

 It was previously reported that cypermethrin (dissolved in DMSO) showed LD50 value of 145mg/kg B.W. in rats when administrated orally (Manna et al., 2004).

 Animals from these three groups were sacrificed after particular time intervals.The kidney were excised, washed with normal saline (0.9 % NaCl) and prepared for histological studies.
 The tissue samples were fixed in 10 % neutral buffer formalin for two days.
 Finally, tissues were cut at 5-7 µm thick sections by microtome machine.A delicate tissue ribbon made of wax was carefully placed into hot water bath.In the water bath the tissues was separated from the wax and finally these were placed on an ethanol lamp.After that, the tissue was placed on a hotplate.Sections were arranged in a row down the center of the slide (to assist screening under a microscope) and left on the hot plate (on low) for complete night.Next they were counter-stained with hematoxylin-eosin stains.Next, 4 drops of DPX per slide was carefully placed on the slide and the cover slip was put on the top of it.
 After that, the stained sections were observed under light microscope, Leitz (Biomed) and representative images were taken by Nicon Camera, EOS700D, 18-55 lens.
 The weight of the mice wasalso periodically recorded.
 The kidneys of respective mice groups were excised and their general morphology and weight was examined.